-Planning and coordination of economic development projects.
+-Planning and coordination of economic development projects.

-Provide support services for entrepreneurial and small business operations.
+-Provide support services for entrepreneurial and small business operations.

-Planning and coordination of redevelopment projects.
+-Planning and coordination of redevelopment projects.

-Coordination of economic development incentive zones and programs.
+-Coordination of economic development incentive zones and programs.

-Assist the DDA in planning and coordination of downtown development projects.
+-Assist the DDA in planning and coordination of downtown development projects.

+The City of Kingsland recently received legislative authority to establish Community Improvement Districts (CID) within its jurisdictional boundaries.
 In accordance with the Official Code of Georgia Section 36-44, the City of Kingsland, through a local voter referendum, was authorized to have full exercise of Redevelopment Powers.
 Redevelopment Powers allows the City of Kingsland to use redevelopment as a way of reclaiming and using sites that have been hindered from development for quality economic development and job growth.
 Within Redevelopment Powers, the City can create what are known as Tax Allocation Districts (more commonly referred to as TAD’s).
 Within a TAD, the local government/developer can use the incremental growth in the tax base to satisfy the debt repayment of Tax Allocation Bonds for eligible project expenses.